CLOSE

 CMMC: Where Does Your Company Fit In

 The world of cybersecurity is constantly changing.
 As technology continues to grow, threats continue to evolve as well.
-Cybercrime is a looming danger for both public and private networks, and it is expected to cost the world $6 trillion in 2021 alone.
-This highlights the need for more stringent cybersecurity standards to govern agencies, especially those under federal jurisdiction.This is where the Cybersecurity Maturity Model Certification (CMMC) comes in.
+Cybercrime is a looming danger for both public and private networks, and it is expected to cost the world $11 trillion in 2026 alone.
+This highlights the need for more stringent cybersecurity standards to govern agencies, especially those under federal jurisdiction.
+This is where the Cybersecurity Maturity Model Certification (CMMC) comes in.

-The 5 Levels of CMMC
+The 3 Levels of CMMC

-Level 1: Basic Cyber Hygiene.
+Level 1: Basic safeguarding of FCI

 Documentation is required under Maturity Level 2, which means an organization must keep records of their practices and policies, allowing them to be replicated and implemented repeatedly based on the documentation.
+This level requires annual compliance affirmation that the 110 security requirements in NIST SP 800-171 Revision 2 have been implemented.
+An initial self-assessment is acceptable but must be followed up with a CMMC Third-Party Assessment Organization (C3PAO) assessment.

 Finding Your Place Within the CMMC